Munster Intermediate Club Hurling Championship

 The Munster Intermediate Club Hurling Championship (known for sponsorship reasons as the AIB Munster GAA Hurling Intermediate Club Championship) is an annual hurling competition organised by the Munster Council of the Gaelic Athletic Association and contested by the champion intermediate clubs in the province of Munster in Ireland.
 It is the most prestigious competition for intermediate clubs in Munster hurling.

 The Munster Intermediate Club Championship was introduced in 2003.
 In its current format, the championship begins in late October or early November and is usually played over a four-week period.
 The six participating club teams compete in a straight knockout competition that culminates with the Munster final for the two remaining teams.
 The winner of the Munster Intermediate Championship, as well as being presented with the Hoare Cup, qualifies for the subsequent All-Ireland Club Championship.

-The competition has been won by 19 teams, however, no team has ever won the championship on more than one occasion.
-Cork clubs have accumulated the highest number of victories with 7 wins.
+The competition has been won by 20 teams, however, no team has ever won the championship on more than one occasion.
+Cork clubs have accumulated the highest number of victories with 10 wins.
 Kilmoyley's win in the 2021 championship was the first for a Kerry club meaning clubs from all six counties have won at least one title.

-Kilmoyley are the reigning champions, having beaten Courcey Rovers by 0-24 to 0-21 in the 2021 final.
+Watergrasshill GAA are the reigning champions.